 The number is required in the connection with remote control, network keyboard, etc. Edit the serial number of video recorder.
-The device number ranges from 1 to 255, and the default value is 255.
+The Device No. can be set in the range of 1^{255} , and the default No. is 255.

 Lock Screen